 Professional development

 Training may be offered through structured graduate training schemes at large firms of brokers.
 These schemes provide experience of different areas of work over a period of around 18 months to two years.
 This generally includes attachments to a variety of departments in both technical and client-facing roles.
 Training usually includes courses covering the technical aspects of broking.
-Support and mentoring is provided by senior colleagues.
+Senior colleagues provide support and mentoring.
+You may also have a buddy who is someone who recently completed the programme.

 If you've got a place on the two-year Lloyd's Insurance Graduate Scheme, you'll get experience of the range of roles within insurance.
 You'll do four placements of six months duration - two within the Lloyd's Corporation and two within the Lloyd's market.
 You will also receive support towards achieving the Chartered Insurance Institute (CII) Advanced Diploma in Insurance as well as completing the Level 6 Senior Insurance Professional apprenticeship standard.